Daan Dierckx

-Daan Dierckx (born 24 February 2003) is a Belgian professional footballer who plays as a center back for Jong Genk, on loan from Parma.
+Daan Dierckx (born 24 February 2003) is a Belgian professional footballer who plays as a centre back for Standard Liège and their reserve squad SL16 FC.

 Club career

 Dierckx joined Parma in January 2021 from Genk.
 He made his Serie A debut on 17 January 2021 against Sassuolo.

 On 12 August 2022, Dierckx was loaned back by Genk and assigned to the reserve squad Jong Genk in the second-tier Challenger Pro League.

+On 3 September 2023, Dierckx signed a three-year contract with Standard Liège.
+He was assigned to the reserve squad SL16 FC.